 This is a great asset in virtual working because it helps you employee stay on track, understand their strong and weak areas and stay connected to what the organizations expect out of them.

 Communicate individual objectives crisp and clear and take regular updates on the same or encourage a meeting periodically where it is discussed.
+Also, organize team meetings using the sharepoint team calendar to make the process productive and discuss employees' individual objectives.

 · Have Rules and Guidelines in place